JotaRYT/Variables-Math-Cpp/README.md

 However, it’s often better to read to declare variables individually.

-## Basic Math Operations & C++ Usage Opinion
+### Basic Math Operations & When to Use C++

-C++ supports standard mathematical operations and it has a lot of performance.
-Keep in mind that, even tho C++ is very good, you don't want to use C++ for everything, yes it has a lot of performance and might be easy to you, but this gets harder every time and you'll see you will use high-level languages instead of using C++ only for everything.
+C++ supports all standard mathematical operations and offers very good performance, making it an ideal choice for tasks that require speed and efficiency.
+However, while C++ is powerful, it's not always the best tool for every situation.

+For simpler tasks or when rapid development is more important than raw performance, you might find yourself turning to higher-level languages like Python, JavaScript, some cases even Lua.
+These languages often offer simpler syntax and faster prototype capabilities.

+Remember:
+- **Use C++ when performance matters**, such as in game development, system programming or resource-intensive applications.
+- **Use high-level languages for less demanding tasks** or when you need to prioritize simplicity and development speed.

+C++ is a great tool in your toolbox, but knowing when to use it, is just as important as mastering the language itself.

 ### Note on Integer Division